-You are looking at the Cleveland Card Game Players (CCGP) informational website.
+You have arrived at the Cleveland Card Game Players (CCGP) official website.
 We are very confident that you have found one of the most unique card-playing social organizations in the world.
 As you read on, we are sure you'll agree!

 While we were once just a single group featuring games from all six of the playing card hotpots of Europe (Central Europe (formerly Austria-Hungary), France, Germany, Italy, Spain, and Switzerland), we have now split into six groups, or divisions, each focused on the games of one of these regions.
-This new format allows each member of CCGP to join only the divisions of which they wish to be a part, thus eliminating the unwanted event invitations and reminder emails in their in-box.
+This new format allows each member of CCGP to join only the divisions in which they have an interest.
 Those who are of an Italian background may only be interested in learning and playing games of Italy.
 Players from France may wish to stick with French games, while those from Germany may only be interested in playing Skat or Schafkopf.
 We actually have several examples of this type of regionally-focused card player in the CCGP, and this new arrangement gives them the ability to focus on their preferred games, without the frequent distraction of games in which they are not interested.

 Those of you who don't have a preference for one European region over another can have your passion for a wider variety of card games satisfied by joining multiple divisions, even all six if you are adventurous enough!